...Okay, so the song goes: "...have you any dreams you'd like to sell?"

 Either the students are posting their views while they are in a drunken stupor, and they cannot be held liable for the untruths that they spew (or write down) - or they are plain lying.
 I vote for the latter reason; liars, they be!

 Bottom line is that I do not see valid proof of what they are "pontificating" against because when I arrive to one of my classes (esp the one that contains the majority of the students who cut-down social media and such), well, their actions speak louder than words.
 The actions, BTW, is that every single solitary student is texting, gaming, surfing the WWW, or doing anything minus communicating via that one-on-one that they chided us about via a college-required blog post.
+I would gladly talk to anyone, but I am not going to always make the first move.
+I am a believer in equal opportunity, so yeah, I have done my share and reached out to the students...my experiment going forward (until the semester ends) is to see how many of these students will open up any verbal dialog with me.
+It will be interesting.

 Anyway...shake it off, guys!
 Stop trying to be someone you are not, and just admit that you are social media whores and texting fanatics.